 Our personal injury lawyers currently represent clients throughout the United States, Illinois, and the Chicago area, including Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Chicago, Elgin, Joliet, Naperville, and Waukegan.

 Causes of Greyhound Bus Accidents

-- Defective equipment — If a defective device or component caused the fatal bus accident, the bus company and the manufacturer might be required to compensate those who are harmed.
-The plaintiffs in an injured passenger lawsuit might include a victim of a bus accident, pedestrians, and drivers, and passengers in other vehicles.
+- Defective equipment — If a defective device or component caused the fatal Greyhound bus accident, the company and the manufacturer might be required to compensate those who are harmed.
+The plaintiffs in an injured passenger lawsuit might include a victim of a Greyhound bus accident, pedestrians, and drivers, and passengers in other vehicles.

-- Distracted or fatigued bus drivers— Some commercial drivers are forced to work longer shifts and get far less rest between shifts despite laws that regulate the length of shifts and rest required for the safe operation of commercial vehicles.
+- Distracted or fatigued drivers— Some commercial drivers are forced to work longer shifts and get far less rest between shifts despite laws that regulate the length of shifts and rest required for the safe operation of commercial vehicles.

 Employers are responsible for ensuring that their drivers don’t have reckless behaviors and substance abuse histories.
 The company must test drivers regularly to ensure they comply with the law.

 Damages Sought Following an Illinois Greyhound Bus Accident